LineaLabs/lineapy/examples/README.md

 lineapy.linea_publish(variable, "a description")
 ```

+To fetch the data for the examples, you first have to install [Git LFS](https://git-lfs.github.com/)

 Currently we have a working example, `kaggle_example1.py` (the other example, `kaggle_example2.py` is [WIP due to a known bug](https://github.com/LineaLabs/lineapy/issues/204)).

 ```bash
 lineapy --print-source kaggle_example1.py --slice 'mushroom feature importance'
 ```

 ## Limitations